biomechanics-hlrs-gebert/I-CIF-CT-Image-Filter/README.md

 The program may be ported to other architectures.
 Maybe not :-)

 ## Build/Install
-It's tested and therefore recommended to build and rund the program as follows.
+It's tested and therefore recommended to build and run the program as follows.
 ### Set up the Environment variables within
 ```./source2set_Environment.sh```